Contacts Guide

 Shortcode

-The Shotcode is a deliberately short text field of just 8 characters that shows on the runsheet and other areas within 1pm where space is limited (for example for users with narrow mobile phone devices).
+The Shortcode is a deliberately short text field of just 8 characters that shows on the portal and other areas within WorkZerk where space is limited (for example for users with narrow mobile phone devices).
 The Shortcode should be unique for that Contact, and be as descriptive as possible.
 You may wish to design a naming convention around Contact Shortcodes, for example using the first 7 Characters of the FirstName followed by the first letter of the Surname, or whatever works for your situation.

 This field will change depending on the Contact Type e.g. Supplier, Location, Venue or Supplier (in order above).